GriffinsOP/GriffinsOP/README.md

 - 👋 Hi, I’m !
-Yash
+Mayank
-- 👀 I’m interested in Nothing
+- 👀 I’m interested in Exploring New Things
-- 🌱 I’m currently learning Nothing
+- 🌱 I’m currently learning Ethical Hacking
 - 💞️ I’m looking to collaborate on Nothing
 - 📫 How to reach me (Plz Dont)